-- There are two options for you when developing your website: you can build it yourself with tools like Wix, Squarespace, (or WordPress for more advanced and technically capable users) or you can hire a firm like Bold Digital Marketing to build it for you (as entrepreneurs we should be focused on activities that move our business forward, and building a website does not typically fall into that category).
+- There are two options for you when developing your website: you can build it yourself with tools like Wix, Squarespace, (or WordPress for more advanced and technically capable users) or you can hire a company build it for you (as entrepreneurs we should be focused on activities that move our business forward, and building a website does not typically fall into that category).

 - The goal of any website is to convert – the conversion may include encouraging a visitor to buy, call, subscribe or visit.

 - The user experience must be be positive for your website to be effective and convert.

 - Your website must be responsive, including mobile-friendly.
 More than half of all on-line searches are being conducted on a mobile device.
 Use the free Google Mobile-Friendly Test.

 - When hiring a company or individual to build your website, it’s important to ask lots of questions and be sure to agree in writing as to the scope and cost of development.

 - It’s critical that you maintain your website, with valid links and updated and relevant content (including written content, images and videos).

 - Analytics – the data about how your website is performing, including how many visitors and how they are behaving on your site.